cohitre/myron-marston/static/n/resume.md

 * Setup a continuous integration server so that our dev team would be instantly notified of a broken build.
 * Led a 3-member development team, making most of the architectural decisions.

-Software Engineer for [Kashless.org](http://kashless.org/) (January 2009 — November 2009)
+Software Engineer for [Kashless.org](http://kashless.org/) (Jan 2009 — Nov 2009)

 * Developed most of the system’s back-end processing, including the conversation system, SMS and yahoo groups integration (via multiple rounds of asynchronous processing, screen scraping and email parsing).
 * Also responsible for the Kashless API, Twitter integration and more.
 * Maintained large (3000+) test suite that helped us regularly deploy with confidence.

-Self-Employed Ruby on Rails Consultant (December 2009 – February 2010)
+Self-Employed Ruby on Rails Consultant (Dec 2009 – Feb 2010)

 * Continued contracting with Kashless for kashless.org maintenance.
 * Prototyped, built, tested and deployed a data-tracking web app for